nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Logic Component for the `delete` Command](images/DeleteSequenceDiagram.png)

 ##### Exceptions
-The `DeleteCommand` throws a CommandException if the specified index is not found in quickbook.
+The `DeleteXYZCommand` throws a CommandException if the specified index is not found in QuickContacts.

 ### Finding `Person`